jessemorris/better_launch/README.md

 # What doesn't work yet
 As of now *better_launch* supports the most important use cases, like starting nodes, proper (nicer!) logging, being awesome.
 However, there are still a couple of features that I have to work on to make it feature complete (roughly sorted by priority):
+- [ ] make log output selectable
+- [ ] document public API
 - [ ] fully integrate convenience module
-- [ ] document public API
 - [ ] exception handling is barebones, so if something fails, everything fails
 - [ ] the TUI is fast, but could maybe be even faster
 - [ ] check how well the TUI handles high-volume logging
 - [ ] check for edge cases
 - [ ] the TUI can miss some log messages and I'm not sure why.
 If in doubt, check without the TUI!
 - [ ] add launch_this overrides to click CLI handler
+- [ ] allow to add multiple launch functions to one launch file and select one via the CLI - how should we handle click execution then?

 # Dependencies
 *better_launch* was tested on ROS2 Humble and Jazzy and will be updated for future releases.
 While earlier versions may work with only slight changes, I am not planning to spend any major effort on these.

 There are a few optional dependencies that will make *better_launch* slightly more awesome (it's an asymptotic process :P):
-- *setproctitle*: for setting the process title, otherwise the ROS2 launch service process will have the same name as the launch file process
--
+- *wonderwords*: if installed, wonderwords will be used to generate unique suffixes for anonymous nodes.
+Otherwise UUIDs will be used.

 # What's so bad about ROS2 launch?